Think You Understand Relationships? Think Again.

 Unfortunately, that’s not how any of this works.

-The nervous system prioritizes survival.
-It doesn't care about love, joy, or happiness—it cares that you stay alive.
-This makes the nervous system incredibly good at convincing you that confusing situations make sense, harmful dynamics are normal, and genuine love is dangerous.
+This makes the nervous system incredibly good at convincing you that confusing situations make sense, harmful dynamics are normal, you’re not good enough for someone, or genuine love is dangerous.
 And you will believe whatever it tells you.

 I have an MA in Psychology and have studied relationship dynamics for more than 10 years.
 I see so much information being spread on social media that is misleading, oversimplified, or downright wrong.